 - Information about Title IX in printable format

-- Duke's Harassment Policy and Procedures, which apply to sexual misconduct committed by faculty, staff, and others
+- Policy on Prohibited Discrimination, Harassment, and Related Misconduct, which applies to sexual misconduct committed by faculty, staff, and others

 - Student Sexual Misconduct Policy, which applies to sexual misconduct committed by students

 If you feel you’ve been subjected to sexual harassment or sex discrimination, or you have questions about our policies, please contact the Office for Institutional Equity at 919-684-8222.

 You may also get help from any of the following resources:

 Confidential assistance is available for Duke University and Duke Health employees through the Personal Assistance Service

 Confidential assistance for undergraduate, graduate, and professional students of all genders is available through:

 Office of Gender Violence Prevention in the Women's Center

 - Phone M-F, 9 AM - 5 PM: 919-684-3897